rybafish/rybafish.github.io/sqlconsole.md

 <a name="column"/>
 ## Copy Column(s)

-You can select one or several columns and select this option.
+You can select one or several columns and use this option.
 Column names will be copied into clipboard, comma-separated.
-If you are using this feature to create a column list to be listed in SQL statement, consider using [Insert Column Names](#insertcolumnnames) option.
+If you are using this feature to create a column list to be listed in SQL statement, consider using [Insert Column Names](#insertcolumnnames) option instead to avoid clipboard manipulations.

 <a name="screen"/>
 ## Take a Screenshot